 Hair goes gray when color-producing cells stop producing pigment, says Jeffrey Benabio, MD, a dermatologist at Kaiser Permanente in San Diego.
 Naturally occurring hydrogen peroxide can also build up in the hair, bleaching the color.

 Typically, white people start going gray in their mid-30s, Asians in their late 30s, and African-Americans in their mid-40s.
 Half of all people have a significant amount of gray hair by the time they turn 50.

-A white person is considered to be prematurely gray if his or her hair turns gray by age 20; gray before 30 is early for African-Americans.
+A white person is considered to be prematurely gray if their hair turns gray by age 20; gray before 30 is early for African-Americans.

 Going gray, by itself, does not mean you have a medical problem, except in rare cases.